amonbenson/SampleScanner/README.md

 SampleScanner is a command-line tool to turn MIDI instruments (usually hardware) into virtual (software) instruments automatically.
 It's similar to [Redmatica's now-discontinued _AutoSampler_](http://www.soundonsound.com/reviews/redmatica-autosampler) software (now part of Apple's [MainStage](https://441k.com/sampling-synths-with-auto-sampler-in-mainstage-3-412deb8f900e)), but open-source and cross-platform.

+## Fork by Amon Benson

+this fork includes the following changes:
+ - Ported to Python 3

 ## Features

  - Uses native system integration (via `rtmidi` and `pyAudio`) for compatibility with all audio and MIDI devices